 Okay, before we get started with this amazingly delicious recipe I have to say (since Deb from SK caught so much flack in her comments), I did NOT name the drink these cupcakes are derived from and it is not meant to be offensive in any manner.

-Moving on, I first encountered this amazing creations a couple of years ago while searching for the perfect birthday cake for my husband (then fiance, no wonder he married me, right?).
-I made them then and I am pretty sure he has mentioned something about me making them again every couple of months or so since then.
+Moving on, I first encountered this amazing creations a couple of years ago while searching for the perfect birthday cake for my friend.
+I made them then and I am pretty sure my friends have mentioned something about me making them again every couple of months or so since then.
 I have SO MANY recipes (especially desserts) bookmarked, I hate making the same thing multiple times no matter how much I love it; I guess I feel like there are so many cupcakes out there for me to bake & enjoy!
 I am very glad I revisited this recipe, for one they are AMAZING, but also so I could share them with you!!
 Now I won’t try to tell you this is a simple recipe, it is for sure a labor of love, but I will tell you it is worth it!

 These could be sped up and simplified by nixing the ganache filling, but I think you would be missing out.
 Hopefully your Thanksgiving meal planning is coming along well, I am only struggling in how to skim down the oh so long (and always growing) mental list of things I want to make.
 I’m thinking chocolate pecan pie is sounding good for dessert though, what about you?